Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your AC to work, it won’t switch on.

 The most important part is checking it’s on “cool” and not “heat.”
 Otherwise your AC might not turn on.
-Or you may receive hot air blowing from vents since the furnace is running instead.
+You may also receive hot air blowing from vents since the furnace is running instead.

 If you have a regular thermostat: